sdrik/goodix_fp_dump/README.md

 Replies are read with bulk-in requests of 32768 bytes on endpoint 0x81 of interface 1.

-The [http://kaitai.io/](Kaitai struct) description of some single-packet commands follows:
+The [Kaitai struct](http://kaitai.io/) description of some single-packet commands follows:

 ```